Have you ever considered whether you might be training men to treat you poorly? See if any of these scenarios sound familiar to you:

 - You have sex without the commitment that you want.

 Do these patterns sound familiar?
 If so, you are settling for less than you want from men.
-So what can you do about it?
+What can you do about it?
 Remember that you deserve to be treated with respect.
-Many women feel more desired when the man is putting some thought and energy into winning them over.
-So there’s nothing wrong with holding out for better treatment.
+Women usually feel more desired when the man is putting some thought and energy into winning them over.
+So, there’s nothing wrong with holding out for better treatment.
+In fact, that is how to teach a man how to treat you.
 If he wants to go out with you, he’ll make a better suggestion.
 Keeping that in mind, try out some new dating habits:

-- If he calls for a last-minute date, let him know that you already have plans.
+- If he calls for a last-minute date, tell him that you already have plans.

 - Don’t wait for him to call you to firm up your plans.